cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/migrating-applications.md

 ### 2. Add a CNAME record in your DNS provider dashboard

 To point at the address provided in the failover group and wait for 24 hours to propagate.
-While you are waiting for the DNS to get propagated you can follow the steps till step 8.
+While you are waiting for the DNS to get propagated you can follow the steps until step 8.

 #### Note: